Long-range correlations in pinned athermal networks: Introduction

-In this Letter we study athermal networks, modeled using a triangular lattice of frictionless athermal particles interacting through soft potentials.
-The stress response of triangular networks with microscopic force balance constraints has been a paradigmatic model of granular systems \cite{liu1995force,Snoeijer,farhang}, and has been used to model continuum athermal elasticity at large lengthscales \cite{otto2003anisotropy}.
-We characterize the response of this system to the presence of external forces within an analytic framework, which provides the exact displacement and force fields upto linear order.
-We use this method to study the simplest force balanced configuration in the presence of external forces, introducing two equal and opposite forces (force dipole) on two points in the network.
-We demonstrate the emergence of a ``pinch point singularity'' in Fourier space in the continuum limit of the response.
-Usually, the effect of thermal elasticity is short-ranged, as positions and stresses become decorrelated at large enough distances.
-However, our exact results demonstrate that this is crucially different in the athermal case where mechanical equilibrium is {\it exactly} imposed at the local level.
-This leads to large correlated regions in the system.
+The stress response of triangular networks with microscopic force balance constraints has been a paradigmatic model of stress transmission in granular systems \cite{liu1995force,Snoeijer,farhang}, and has been used to model continuum athermal elasticity at large lengthscales \cite{otto2003anisotropy}.
+However, incorporating the effects of microscopic disorder, such as in the external forces, within an exact framework has remained difficult owing to the non-trivial spatial arrangements of particles in minimum energy configurations.
+In this context it is important to appeal to systems where exact results can be obtained.
+In this paper we present exact results for displacement fields and their correlations in athermal networks using a model of frictionless soft particles in an initial triangular lattice arrangement.
+Our exact results demonstrate that in the athermal systems where mechanical equilibrium is {\it exactly} imposed at the local level, uncorrelated external forces can give rise to large correlated regions in the system.
 Indeed, as we show, in addition to being long-ranged, the displacement correlations have a non-trivial system size dependence.